Erickgiber/CanvApps/README.md

 > **CanvApps is not a canvas drawing library — it's a full compiled UI framework.**

-It compiles declarative `.cvs` Single-File Components (Svelte-like syntax) into an HTML5 2D GPU-accelerated Canvas render tree at 120 FPS, backed by **Ghost DOM** for native text editing, mobile keyboards, and accessibility.
+It compiles declarative `.cvs` Single-File Components into an HTML5 2D GPU-accelerated Canvas render tree at 120 FPS, backed by **Ghost DOM** for native text editing, mobile keyboards, and accessibility.

 ```text
 ┌───────────────────────────────────────┬───────────────────────────────────────┐